jacubero/Resume/html/sources/skills.rst.txt

 * Data Center Networking (Cisco MDS and Nexus), Computing (Cisco, HP), Storage (NetApp, EMC, Pure Storage), Virtualization (VMWare, Microsoft, Citrix), Management (CA Technologies, VMWare).

-* Solid background in Data Center operations and security management.

-* Ability to review project deliverables for completeness and quality and compliance with established project standards.

-* Ability to analyze client’s needs and design solution.

-* Ability to develop infrastructure requirements based on input gathered from a variety of sources including analysis results and feedback from the user community.

-* Ability to develop test conditions and expected results based on the requirements.

 * Have a good knowledge of Data Center solution approaches from a technical (infrastructure), service management, financial and sourcing perspective.

 * Expert level knowledge of SDN and NFV and related open source initiatives such as OpenStack, OpenDaylight, OpenSwitch.

 * Experience with virtualization technologies such as VMWare, KVM, and HyperV.

-* Familiarity with AWS services.

 * Security compliance experience such as ITIL or ISO 27001.

-* Deep understanding in new Data Center infrastructure stacks such as SDN, NFV, IaaS, Hadoop among others

-* Experience with configuration management tools such as Ansible, Chef or Puppet.

-* Familiar with IT-related standards, with experience in IETF, ETSI and OpenStack standards activity.

 **********************************
 Organisational / managerial skills